 - Head Position: By the 36th week, the head of the foetus should be facing downwards.
 And, if after an ultrasound, your doctor tells you that this is not the case, then he may do his best to change the positioning or may suggest you go through a caesarian section surgery.

 The third trimester means a large belly and along with that size increase, a lot of other things may occur in your body irrespective of them being visible or not.
-The following section puts light on some of such body changes:
+The following section puts light on some of these body changes:

 - Stomach Pains: The round ligaments which support the lower abdomen start stretching to the extent that you may feel sharp intolerable stomach pain.
 This stretching is due to the adaptability of the body for accommodating the growing baby.
 There is no way you can avoid this pain rather than being patient and tolerable towards the pain.